2018 Melbourne stabbing attack

-On 9 November 2018, Hassan Khalif Shire Ali, a male attacker, set his vehicle on fire and stabbed three people at Bourke Street in the Melbourne central business district, Australia, before being fatally shot by Victoria Police.
-Of the three victims stabbed by Ali, one of the stabbed victims died at the scene while the other two were treated by paramedics and taken to hospital.
+On 9 November 2018, a mass stabbing took place at Bourke Street in the Melbourne central business district, Australia.
+One person was killed and two others were injured before the perpetrator, Hassan Khalif Shire Ali, was shot dead by Victoria Police.

 On 10 November, the Victorian Premier Daniel Andrews confirmed that the attack was "an act of terror" and is being treated as such by counter-terrorism police from both the Victoria Police and the Australian Federal Police.
 Police also confirmed that the attack was Islamic State-inspired.

 Incident

 On 9 November 2018, at around 4:20 pm, a man set fire to a Holden Rodeo ute on Bourke Street between Swanston and Russell Streets, in the Melbourne central business district.
 The attacker emerged from the vehicle before it burst into flames.
 Police stated that there were propane gas cylinders in the vehicle, but they did not explode.